UCB-Econ-148/textbook/content/intro.md

 ## A note on Python vs Stata

 This book teaches data science concepts using [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/).
 However, until recently, [Stata](https://www.stata.com/) was the primary language used for economic research.
-When the book is fully complete, it shall include two chapters comparing Python and Stata.
-These chapters shall have two aims:
-- inform young economists on the differences between the languages and help them convert from one language to the other.
-- compare Python and Stata from a pedagogical perspective.
+The first chapter compares the two languages from various points of view, while the subsequent chapters help beginner economists learn Python.

 ## Acknowledgements